ed-kung/CSUN-Econ-433/labs/lab05/README.md

 	The next element is the line plot itself: `geom_line(aes(x=AGE, y=AVG_INCOME))`.
 Calling `geom_line` initializes a line plot. `aes(x=AGE, y=AVG_INCOME)` is passed to `geom_line` as an argument, and it tells `geom_line` to use the values for `AGE` on the X axis and the values for `AVG_INCOME` on the Y axis.
 The dataframe you passed into `ggplot` must contain these variables for it to work.

-	The next elements are decorative elements. `ggtitle` lets us tell R what to use for the title of the plot. `xlab` tells R what to use for the X axis label and `ylab` tells R what to use for the Y axis label.
+	The next elements are decorative elements. `ggtitle` lets us tell R what to use for the title of the plot. `xlab` tells R what to use for the X axis label and `ylab` tells R what to use for the Y axis label. `scale_y_continuous` controls the look and feel of the Y axis scale.
+In this case, we are telling it to format the numbers with a comma.
 You can play around with these commands to change the labels as you desire.

 There's a lot more that you can control about the look and feel of the chart.
 However, the example above is enough for you to make basic line plots in R.